 Listing Agent … the salesperson who initiates the Listing Agreement with the property owner

-Every listing entered into ARMLS includes an offer of compensation to other Employing Brokers to produce the buyer for the property.
-An offer of compensation is a requirement of every MLS, but is NOT regulated in any way.
+Every listing entered into ARMLS is required to include an offer of compensation to other Employing Brokers for producing the buyer for the property … but that offer is NOT regulated in any way.

 Thus, when a home sale transaction is completed, escrow owes the total commission to the Listing Broker who is obligated to split that commission with the Selling Broker, with each broker paying compensation to their respective Salespersons.

 To simplify this part of the process, both Listing Brokers and Selling Brokers deliver to escrow “commission instructions” whereby all parties are paid directly by escrow the respective amounts due.
-The total commission paid to each broker is included on the closing statment delivered by escrow to both seller and buyer.
+The total commission paid to each broker is included on the closing statement delivered by escrow to both seller and buyer.

 To participate in ARMLS, both the brokers and salespersons must be members of the National Association of REALTORS® (NAR) as well as members of a local association.

 For brokers and salespersons who are not members of NAR … are not REALTORS® … none of the above discussion regarding ARMLS applies.
 They are the same as the general public with respect to ARMLS and must conduct business in an entirely independent structure.

 For information, guidance, services, questions …